WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 ### 2.4 Matching Samples

-The original phenotype and bulk expression data may contain non-identical sample sets.
+The original phenotype and bulk expression data may not contain identical sample sets.
 This processing step performs sample matching to retain only the intersecting samples.

 Some key details of `MatchSample`'s parameters: